henrysevern/django_recipe_app/README.md

 ## Installing Django and Setting up the app;
-- pip3 install 'django<4'
+>  pip3 install 'django<4'

-- pip install --upgrade pip
+>  pip install --upgrade pip
 ## Create a project;
-- django-admin startproject django_recipes .
+>  django-admin startproject django_recipes .
 ## Check that the project server is working;
-- python3 manage.py runserver
+> python3 manage.py runserver
 ## Create a new app;
-- manage.py startapp recipes
+>  manage.py startapp recipes

 - In 'django_recipes/settings.py' add the app (recipes) to the INSTALLED_APPS dictionary.

-## Create first view and url
+## Create first view and url;
 - In recipes/views.py import 'HttpResponse package' and create a function that allows a view for the user, for example;

 - Create a file in recipes folder called urls.py (so we can work primarily from the app folder) and import views.py from the same file, "from . import views"